High Availability & Global Replication

 Once caught, just send a fly-replay

-header specifying the primary region.
-For chaos-postgres
+header specifying the primary region, for example fly-replay: region=scl

 , and we’ll take care of the rest.